 No trip to Tuscany would be complete without a visit to its capital.
-But even within Florence’s city confines, there are opportunities to get active, too – by rafting along the River Arno, for example.
-Your appetite for adventure doesn’t have to stop there, though.
-Tuscans are devoted to experiencing their land via outdoor activities, so we’ve followed their lead and mapped out the best ways to combine city with countryside in one easy day trip.
-After all, with a terra this beautiful, why wouldn’t you?
+But even within Florence’s confines, there are opportunities to get active, too – by rafting along the River Arno, for example.
+And your appetite for adventure doesn’t have to stop there, with our guide seeing the city, then side-tripping to the countryside…

-SEE This verdant valley in Tuscany’s northernmost Lucca province is cleaved from mountains and the snaking Serchio River.
+See: This verdant valley in Tuscany’s northernmost Lucca province is cleaved from mountains and the snaking Serchio River.
 Only two hours from Florence, it’s accessible as a day trip, or by teaming it an overnight stay at another Tuscan hotel.
 In this wild and untamed landscape, you can go canyoning with adventure guide Simone Cecchi.
-If you haven’t tried this sport before – which includes slipping, sliding and abseiling your way down river canyons – you’ll be in good hands… Simone is the president of the Italian Association of Canyoning Guides.
-Alternatively, go hiking amid the two mountain ranges that collide in Garfagnana – the Apennine and the Apuan Alps – where glossy-green slopes are cloaked with wildflowers in spring and summer.
+If you haven’t tried this adventure sport before – which includes slipping, sliding and abseiling your way down river canyons – you’ll be in good hands: Simone is the president of the Italian Association of Canyoning Guides.
+Alternatively, go hiking amid the two mountain ranges that collide in the Garfagnana – the Apennine and the Apuan Alps – whose glossy-green slopes are cloaked with wildflowers in spring and summer.

-STAY One of the slickest and most affordable hotels in Florence is Continentale, with a romantic riverside terrace overlooking the Arno.
-After bidding goodbye to your Armadillo, bed down at Villa Sassolini, which has a spa, sauna and pool, surrounded by Chianti countryside.
+Stay: One of the slickest and most affordable hotels in Florence is Continentale, with a romantic riverside terrace overlooking the Arno.
+After bidding goodbye to your Armadillo, bed down at Villa Sassolini, which has a spa, sauna and pool, surrounded by classic Chianti countryside.

-STAY Idle away your time in Florence at Il Salviatino – a 15th-century villa which sits on the eastern outskirts of the city, within easy reach of Chianti Rufina.
-On return, there’s a pool and parterre gardens to explore, and the grand Greenhouse Suite to collapse in, complete with a curved glass roof and foliage to remind you of the rural reaches beyond Florence.
+Stay: Idle away your time in Florence at Il Salviatino – a 15th-century villa which sits on the eastern outskirts of the city, within easy reach of Chianti Rufina.
+On return from wine-tasting, there’s a pool and parterre gardens to explore, and the grand Greenhouse Suite to collapse in, complete with a curved glass roof and foliage to remind you of the rural reaches beyond Florence.

 Continue your adventures by exploring the rest of our Italian hotel collection…